usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 </html>
 ```

 First, we populate the unordered list with items.
-Each item has a button that will serve as the drag handle.
+Each item has a unique index and a button that will serve as the drag handle.

 ```js
 function displayItems() {